dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-prebuilt.md

 Needed to bring back NVRAM support for Z390 and newer, **DO NOT USE ON Z370 or older**

+Note: Desktop Z490 boards seem to not need this, though if you're having NVRAM issues you can try this SSDT.

 * [SSDT-PMC](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-PMC.aml)

 Reminder only the following need this SSDT: